 - Traumatic brain injury

 - Internal damage and bleeding

 - Psychological trauma

-If you suffered these or any other injuries in an aggressive driving accident, contact DeMayo Law Offices, LLP so we can begin working on your case.
+If you suffered these or any other injuries in an aggressive driving accident, contact DeMayo Law Offices so we can begin working on your case.
 We can prepare an effective strategy to seek the money you’re owed from the insurance company so you can recover.

 You might not understand how crucial the period following an accident can be.
-You should immediately seek medical treatment and hire an experienced attorney to represent you in your case.
+You should immediately seek medical treatment and hire an experienced DeMayo Law Offices attorney to represent you in your case.

-While DeMayo Law Offices, LLP handles your case’s legal aspects, you should attend all scheduled doctor’s appointments.
+While DeMayo Law Offices handles your case’s legal aspects, you should attend all scheduled doctor’s appointments.
 Insurance companies will review your medical records to understand the timeline of treatment and the expenses you incurred.
-Based on that information and some other factors, they can decide the settlement amount they think you deserve.
-If you skip appointments regularly or wait a while before seeking initial treatment, the insurance company might deny your claim.
+That information combined with other factors, helps them decide the settlement amount they think you deserve.
+If you skip appointments regularly or wait before seeking initial treatment, the insurance company might deny your claim.
 They could argue that you didn’t get hurt in the crash or the injury wasn’t severe enough for you to see a doctor right away.

 Avoid These Common Mistakes After A Truck Accident

 You might think it’s an open and shut case.
 The truck driver was behaving aggressively; therefore, they should be held liable for your injuries and losses.
 Unfortunately, accident cases are much more complicated than people realize.
 While you’re trying to seek compensation, the insurance company is looking for reasons to invalidate your claim.
 Their goal is to get away with offering the lowest possible settlement or avoid paying out the claim altogether.

 Many accident victims make errors that negatively impact their financial outcome.
 The North Carolina aggressive driving truck accident lawyers of DeMayo Law Offices want to prepare you for the legal process.
 Here is a list of actions you should avoid: